membraneframework-labs/guide/chapter1/element.md

 ```

 ## `handle_stop/1`
 Last but not least callback is `handle_stop/1`.
-It is place to stop the timer and clean up.
+It is the place to stop the timer and clean up.

 ```elixir
 @impl